Serena Williams wins, avoids Wimbledon upset wave

 A day after Roger Federer led the list of big names to go out in the second round, the top-ranked Williams never looked in danger against the 100th-ranked French qualifier.

-Williams broke twice in each set to extend her career-best winning streak to 33 matches as she aims for a sixth Wimbledon title.
+Williams broke twice in each set to extended her career-best winning streak to 33 matches as she aims for a sixth Wimbledon title.
 Her two main rivals, Maria Sharapova and Victoria Azarenka, were eliminated on Wednesday.

 "It's always difficult to play Serena, but I played much better than in the French Open because maybe I know her a little bit and I know what is going to happen," Garcia said.